 Although the major foci of research on neonatal jaundice have been toxicity and treatment, accurate and rapid measurement of elevated bilirubin concentration has also intrigued investigators.
 The standard clinical management of infants with jaundice includes visual estimates of the extent and serial estimation of serum bilirubin concentration by laboratory techniques using blood obtained by repetitive venous, arterial, or capillary puncture.
 Any mode of obtaining blood is a source of discomfort and infection.
 Transcutaneous bilirubinometry is a noninvasive and cost-effective alternative.

 The practice of noninvasive bilirubin measurement in newborns predates our recognition of bilirubin as the agent responsible for jaundice.
 The device most commonly used is the human eye, with or without the aid of a reference device or a hand-held battery-powered meter.
-Simple visual estimates for the presence or absence of jaundice are made daily by pediatricians to aid in the decision to test serum bilirubin levels.
+Pediatricians make simple visual estimates for the presence or absence of jaundice daily to aid in the decision to test serum bilirubin levels.
 The visual estimate is redefined by classifying the dermal zone of jaundice based on the phenomenon of cephalocaudal progression.

-Jaundice needing treatment is generally calculated based on the amount of bilirubin and the age of the infant.
-A calculator, like the one available on www.bilitool.org, can calculate the infant's risk.10
+Jaundice needing treatment is generally calculated based on the amount of bilirubin and the infant's age.
+Like the one available on www.bilitool.org, a calculator can calculate the infant's risk (Turner, 2016).

 A more sophisticated device is the Minolta/Air Shields Jaundice Meter.
 It works via the principle of skin reflectance, which assumes that subcutaneous bilirubin is correlated linearly to serum bilirubin.
 The ability to estimate serum bilirubin values can be simplified by using the compartmental model.
 The relationship between bilirubin concentrations in the subcutaneous tissue compartment and the blood compartment is governed by rate constants that describe the rate of entry and exit of bilirubin from one compartment to another.

 To obtain a satisfactory correlation between these two values, the serum bilirubin measurements and the cutaneous bilirubin measurement must be accurate.
-The two compartments and the kinetics of the transfer of bilirubin to and from each compartment must be similar for every infant.
+The two compartments and the kinetics of bilirubin transfer to and from each compartment must be similar for every infant.